binarybrat/r-botreborn/README.md

 #### Note: This was my first python (and github) project I've worked on.
 I've used this as a way to learn the python programming langauge.
 So excuse any 'bad code' (feel free to make improvements).

 #### Also I'm not reponsible for anything going wrong e.g abuse/spam of API due to bad code.
-If I find anything like that I will fix it, but with  with any open source application, use with caution.
+If I find any issue like that in the code I'll fix it (code), but with any open source application, use with caution.